Lived Experience

 · How did it achieve that?

-By ‘play’, we mean freely utilising materials, props, technical equipment (our theatre smoke machines are very popular!), random things we find, and our own bodies to conjure up and play out responses to these stimulus questions.
+By ‘play’, I mean freely utilising materials, props, technical equipment (the theatre smoke machines are very popular!), random things we find, and our own bodies to conjure up and play out responses to these stimulus questions.
 As we reflect on what we make, we also reflect on how we feel about what we make and why it does that to us.
 Once we’ve logged all that information and stuck it to the wall, we go again: we divide into a different set of groups and undertake a new thematic task using new props, new materials, new locations.
 Gradually, over cycles of collective play and creation, we find the metaphors, ideas, and hidden scraps of information that are buried deep within our collective subconscious as a group...and we stick them on the wall so that everyone can see and make collective sense of the insight we are collating.

 The vocabulary of play is particularly apposite because ‘playing’ doesn’t suggest that the aim is to be correct; the only principle is to join in and feel free to let go of hierarchies or outside pressure.
-And creativity is useful, because artistic practice is essentially about finding the most arresting, simple, clear expression for a truth.
+And creativity is useful, because artistic practice is about finding the most arresting, simple, clear expression for a truth.

 Audiences find empathic connections and resonance in art works and creativity